The Acoustic Directions Team

 Natasha understands the pressures of project delivery and time and budget management.
 She overseas and co-ordinates the consulting services to ensure a professional, smooth and efficient practice.
 Her strong communications and delivery experience enable the successful delivery of quality acoustical reports and advice to meet both our clients’ needs and expectations.

-Osborn has worked in the field of acoustics for over four years.
+Osborn has worked in the field of acoustics for over eight years.
 His work portfolio is diverse and includes some of Australia and New Zealand’s most important buildings and infrastructure.

 Osborn is a graduate of the Masters of Architectural Science from the University of Sydney, specialising in Audio and Acoustics.
 In addition, his background in engineering and music provides him with a broad-based knowledge of acoustics, electrical and electronics theory, signal processing and music, which he applies to develop innovative and practical solutions for his clients.

-Osborn is an active member of the Australian Acoustical Society and is kept up-to-date on the latest acoustic research, which he incorporates in his work at Acoustic Directions.
+Osborn is an active member of the Australian Acoustical Society and is a committee member of its WA Division.
+He is kept up-to-date on the latest acoustic research, which he incorporates in his work at Acoustic Directions.

 As a cellist, Osborn has a personal interest in classical music and is interested in the latest research on performers’ perception of sound in performance and rehearsal spaces and how the acoustics of these spaces affects musician’s performance.